i-love-coffee-i-love-tea/JavaTLSOnlySocket/README.md

 If the programs are run without arguments the server listens for client connections on localhost port 1162 by default and the client by default connects to the same socket.

-They both take a hostname or ip as first parameter and a port number as second parameter to change this behaviour.

 ## Links